nubisware/egdsimulator/README.md

 The EGD protocol is used in many contexts of Industrial monitoring and control and is backed by GE.

-Please refer to [this document](http://geplc.com/downloads/Labs/GFS-384%20M09%20EGD.pdf) for further information.
+Please refer to http://geplc.com/downloads/Labs/GFS-384%20M09%20EGD.pdf for further information.
+> **The offical link is no more available** you can refer to [the last version available](https://web.archive.org/web/20180219025736/http://geplc.com/downloads/Labs/GFS-384%20M09%20EGD.pdf) on the [Wayback Machine - Internet Archive](https://web.archive.org)

 ## EGD Simulator